evanseitz/ManifoldEM_ESPER/README.md

 Detailed directions for installing these libraries are available at https://github.com/evanseitz/cryoEM_synthetic_continua.

 ### Environment:
-First, install Anaconda.
-Navigate to your project directory via the command line interface and install the environment corresponding to your operating system via:

-`conda create --name synth --file env_linux_64.txt`

-`conda create --name synth --file env_mac_64.txt`

-Once the Anaconda environment is installed, it must be initiated each time before running (the majority of) these scripts via the command: `conda activate synth`

-When you are done using the environment, always exit via: `conda deactivate`
+Users will first need to install Anaconda and then create an environment with the above Python requirements.
+Once the Anaconda environment is setup, remember to initiate it each time before running the scripts in this repository.
+As well, when you are done using the environment, always exit via: `conda deactivate`

 ### Attribution:
 Please cite ...